 The Texture of Coconut Milk Will Change

-Once thawed the flavor of coconut milk will be similar to what it was before freezing.
+Once thawed, the flavour of coconut milk will be similar to what it was before freezing.
 However, the texture may become a little grainy.
 We recommend using frozen coconut milk in dishes where texture isn't a big issue, such as smoothies or baked goods.
 If nothing but a curry will do then follow this tip from Cook's Illustrated.

 Thawing Coconut Milk Takes Time

-Since coconut milk is composed of cream and water it will will a bit longer to thaw than say frozen coconut water.
+Since coconut milkis composed of cream and water it will take a bit longer to thaw than say frozen coconut water.
 This shouldn't deter you from freezing it.
 Simply take it out of the freezer with ample time or zap it in the microwave for a few seconds.